nit96kaus/ML_project_expedia/README.md

 4_adaboost.py : Adaboost model.
 5_merge models.py : Combines all the three models.
 6_final.py : Combines merge models with leakage solution.

+## Output folders:
+Output folders contains output from different models and final model.
+Final output file is in the "output" folder named as "predictions.csv"